Gvaldes93/ng7-server-side-rendering-pwa/README.md

 * Server data caching in browser.
 * Flight mode.

-## Requisites ##
+## Quickstart
-To enable the application stack (angular app + server) to send push notifications the angular app needs to be provided with the server public key as per [PUSH API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API).
-Step by step instructions below.

 #### Create vapid keys ####
 `npm install web-push -g` and run `web-push generate-vapid-keys --json` from the result extract the `publicKey` and `privateKey` to pass them to the server and angular app in the next steps.

 #### run newsletter-server ####
-you can either get the newsletter-server from [github](https://github.com/Gvaldes93/newsletter-server) and follow the instructions or easier just running it by pulling the docker image:
+you can either get the newsletter-server from [this github repo](https://github.com/Gvaldes93/newsletter-server) and follow the instructions or easier just running it by pulling the docker image:
 `docker pull germanvs/newsletter-server`
 and start it with: